UP CLOSE 2019-2020

 TEAM: Experimental artists Marisa Blankier and Christopher-Rashee Stevenson, who met as instructors at The Wooster Group Summer Institute, join forces with Perfect City members Tyler Diaz, Jahmorei Snipes, and Tiffany Zorrilla.

-Project advisors for CHESS'95: Oye Group's Modesto "Flako" Jimenez and Perfect City's Aaron Landsman.
+Project advisors: Oye Group's Modesto "Flako" Jimenez and Perfect City's Aaron Landsman.

 THE SOCIETY OF HISTORIC SONIC HAPPENINGS (SHSH)

 Listen closely as The Society of Historic Sonic Happenings (SHSH)

 – an imagined experimental wing of the famous Bell Laboratories – reveals a secret sonic history of our surroundings.